In this guide, we are going to show you how to change a door handle.

 To replace an interior door handle, you will need the following:

-- The new door handle.
-Obviously.
+- The new door handle, obviously.

 - A Phillips screwdriver or a cordless drill with a Phillips screwdriver bit.

-Typically, on plated door handles, you will find a small notch or indentation at the base or the side.
+Typically, on plated door handles, you will find a small notch or indentation at the base or on the side.
 This notch can be used to pry the cover off.

-This is the door handle that I will be replacing.
+This is the door handle that we will be replacing.
 As you can see, it is a bronze-looking handle that is pretty scratched and worn.